Interview with Ivor William Ernest Foster

 Description

 Ivor Foster of Plymouth volunteered for the RAF as soon as he was of age.
-He was initially accepted for training to become a Pilot, navigator or bomb aimer but decided the length of time for the training was too long and chose to train as a gunner.
+He was, initially, accepted for training to become a Pilot, navigator or bomb aimer but decided the length of time for the training was too long and chose to train as a gunner.
 He was posted to 186 Squadron as a mid-upper gunner and took part in operational flying and Operation Manna and Operation Exodus.
 On one operation a piece of shrapnel broke through his turret and ripped his Mae West.
 Pieces of shrapnel were embedded around his eye but he was otherwise unhurt.
 After every operation the pilot would descend from the Lancaster, stand on the tarmac and say, ‘Well, boys lady luck has been with us today.’
-After his tour Ivor was posted to Habbaniya as an equipment assistant.
+After his tour Ivor was posted to RAF Habbaniya as an equipment assistant.

 Creator